-Some of you are probably wondering - "Why do I have to do this?"
+Some of you are probably wondering - "Why should I bother?"
 Answer: Writing is born out of experience.
 A large part of this class is about helping you find your voice.
 Finding your voice takes time.
 Writing throughout the summer will give you time to begin to figure out your voice.
 Be yourself when you write.
 Don't try to be too serious or academic.
 Be funny.
 Be sarcastic.
 Be vulnerable.
 Be real.
+Your journal is for you.